 So, both Saudi Arabia and the Petro-Dollar are under severe stress as the low oil price guts the highly leveraged debt-based global economy.
 The notion that the U.S. Shale Oil Industry will allow the United States to become energy independent from Saudi Arabia and other Middle East oil exporters is pure nonsense.

-I can tell you that the U.S. Shale Oil Industry is in BIG TROUBLE as the super-high oil production decline rates are gutting the financial balance sheets of majority of the country’s domestic energy companies.
+I can tell you that the U.S. Shale Oil Industry is in BIG TROUBLE as the super-high oil production decline rates are gutting the financial balance sheets of the majority of the country’s domestic energy companies.
 I mentioned this in my article, TROUBLE FINANCING ITS DEBT: Massive Decline Rates Push U.S. Shale Oil Industry Closer Towards Bankruptcy.

-While Continental Resources is in more trouble than other domestic energy companies, it’s becoming increasingly difficult for most the U.S. shale oil producers to pay their interest expense.
+While Continental Resources is in more trouble than other domestic energy companies, it’s becoming increasingly difficult for most U.S. shale oil producers to pay their interest expense.
 To counter the claim that I am “cherry picking” data, I present the chart below from the EIA – U.S. Energy Information Agency:

 According to the EIA, 68 publicly traded U.S. energy companies are now spending 75% as a share of their operating cash flow just to pay the interest on their debt.
 The industry’s debt service share of cash flow is up three times, from 25% just three years ago.
-So, no… this is not just a Continental Resources problem, it’s industry wide.
+So, no… this is not just a Continental Resources problem, it’s industry-wide.

 Furthermore, additional evidence suggests that the U.S. Shale oil industry will NEVER be able to pay back its debt or let’s say, the overwhelming majority of its debt.
 Thus, the U.S. shale oil industry was never a commercially viable enterprise from day one.
 The insane business model of funding the drilling of shale oil wells by taking investor money that will never be paid back is another version of the famous PONZI SCHEME.

 The death of the Petro-Dollar will cause the precious metals prices to soar.
-Investors who have not yet taken a position in physical gold and silver should seriously consider it as China’s announcement to trade oil in Yuan backed by gold was BIG WARNING that the days of the U.S. Dollar world’s reserve currency status are coming to an end.
+Investors who have not yet taken a position in physical gold and silver should seriously consider it as China’s announcement to trade oil in Yuan backed by gold was a BIG WARNING that the days of the U.S. Dollar world’s reserve currency status are coming to an end.